iceddev/frozen/README.md

 * `require.toUrl(filename)` is now used inside the `loadSound` and `loadImage` functions, instead of the plugins
 * Fix for WebAudio on iOS
 * On mobile which requires touch, interally switch to `Audio.play()` instead of `Audio.load()` to avoid double loading
-* Created a `frozen/box2d/listeners/Contact` module to contain contact listener callbacks and other logic

 __Deprecations__